yannisf/notes/apps/elasticsearch.md

 ## Reindex
 To reindex all of the documents from the old index efficiently, use scroll to retrieve batches of documents from the old index, and the bulk API to push them into the new index.

+## SPECIAL CASES TO CONSIDER

+### On `should`

+The should clause of the bool query is for optional search criteria.
+Let's say you are looking for hotels and would prefer for the hotel to have a swimming pool, but you would also like to see hotels without a swimming pool in the search results, then the query for swimming pool would be in the should clause.
+Elasticsearch will give the documents that match more should queries a higher score, so those documents will be ranked higher in the search results.

+When you only have a should clause, then at least one of the should clauses must match for a document to be considered a hit.

+When you combine a should clause with a filter than all should clauses are optional, so even documents that only match the filter will be returned.
+You can change that behavior by setting minimum_should_match on the bool query.
+You could set that for example to 1 to make it mandatory for at least one should clause to match.
+The docs have an example of that: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html